danielsaidi/Sheeeeeeeeet/README.md

 let menu = Menu(title: "Select a type", items: items)
 ```

-There are many built-in menu item types, e.g. regular and selectable items, links, buttons, titles, collections, custom items etc. You find a complete list in [this item guide][Item-Types].
+There are many built-in menu item types, e.g. selectable items, links, buttons, titles, collections, custom items etc. A complete list can be found [here][Item-Types].

 ### Present the menu as an action sheet

-You can present the menu as a custom action sheet or use it to create an action sheet, which you can then configure in any way you want, for instance:
+You can then present the menu as a custom action sheet or use it to create an action sheet that you can configure however you want:

 ```swift
 menu.presentAsActionSheet(in: vc, from: view, action: ...)